 Loss of Contracted Wastewater Services Poses Serious Obstacle

-When it comes to learning, environment is everything.
+When it comes to learning, the environment is everything.
 For the students at Starmont High School, that environment includes a lot of cornfields.
-Located in rural Iowa nearly five miles from the nearest community, Starmont High School is situated between Strawberry Point, Arlington, and Lamont, and serves the high school-aged students from all three communities.
+Located in rural Iowa, nearly five miles from the nearest community, Starmont High School is between Strawberry Point, Arlington, and Lamont.
+It serves high school-aged students from all three communities.

-Constructed in the late ‘70s, the school’s wastewater services were provided by a dairy farm located directly across the road.
-The dairy farm maintained its own operational wastewater lagoon systems for its industrial waste.
-This arrangement worked well for nearly 43 years until the dairy farm experienced financial hardship, leading to the imminent closure of the plant.
+Constructed in the late ’70s, a dairy farm directly across the road provided the school’s wastewater services.
+The dairy farm maintained its operational wastewater lagoon systems for its industrial waste.
+This arrangement worked well for nearly 43 years until the dairy farm experienced financial hardship, leading to the plant’s imminent closure.

 With less than a year to act before their wastewater services were cut off, the high school needed options, and they needed them fast.
 Thanks to past client relationships and positive word-of-mouth recommendations, the team from Snyder & Associates was brought on board to find a viable wastewater solution for the high school.